Siratul804/NeoHire/README.md

 ---

-Created by Team The Mavericks for MIST Preliminary Round Hackathon
+Created by Team The Mavericks for MIST Project Showcase